zacanger/niddesa/text/generated-translations/mahaniddesa/05-sinhala-amazon.md

-The adept of certain masses, the adept of the reins, the adept of the institutions Skills at Patchsampamp, Skills in Sathipattaya Leadings Skills in the negative, adept in the indices, adept in the powers BoJSkillings in the way, Skillers in the Productivity, Skillers in Nirvana Thus the saw.
+The adept of certain masses, the adept of the reins, the adept of the institutions Skills at Patchsampamp, Skills in Sathipattaya Leadings Skills in the negative, adept in the indices, adept in the powers BoJSkillings in the way, Skillers in the Productivity, Skillers in Nibbana Thus the saw.
 This is a pot, this is an almc, this is a bond, this goes Kilutak Thus the saw.
 As stated: Thus shall they be made.